-- 1. Schedule watering of gardens for early or late in the day (before 10 am and after 4 pm) - 2.
-Avoid the use of hosepipes for cleaning pavements, floors or cars; instead use buckets - 3.
+- 1. Schedule garden watering for early or late in the day (before 10 am and after 4 pm). - 2.
+Avoid the use of hosepipes for cleaning pavements, floors or cars; instead use buckets. - 3.
 Make use of retrofits (replacement with equipment specifically designed to reduce water use) such as: